tonethar/IGME-430-Fall-2024/exercises/5-read-update-delete-json-server.md

 ---

-### B - Get the "Delete Quote" Functionality working
+### B - Get the "Delete Quote" functionality working

 - write a `deleteQuote()` helper function - here's the signature: